Questions? We’ve got answers! Check out these top 10 questions and answers about visiting Disney World with young children in tow.

 4 – Are there age or height restrictions for children to go on attractions?

-Disney does not have an age restriction for any of their attractions.
+Disney does not have an age restriction for any of its attractions.
 There are however minimum height restrictions for several attractions.
 Magic Kingdom has the most attractions that have no height requirements which allow you to ride an attraction with an infant in your arms if you’d like.
 Check out attractions you think your child will be interested in prior to your trip.
 This way you don’t waste your time planning to ride Space Mountain when they won’t meet the 44in or taller height requirement.
 The magical number for your child to be tall enough to ride all the Disney World attractions is 48in or taller!
 Read more about height requirements at Disney World in this article.

 5 – What is the Rider Switch Service?